chocolatey/choco-wiki/CommandsReference.md

    bundled. e.g. `-d` (debug), `-f` (force), `-v` (verbose), and `-y` (confirm yes) can be bundled as `-dfvy`.
  * **Use Equals**: You can also include or not include an equals sign `=` between options and values.
-And quote the values.
- * Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, choco is going to look for and try to install version 1.0.0 of every package passed.
-So please split out multiple package calls when wanting to pass specific options.
- * When you need to quote things, such as when using spaces, please use single quote marks (`'`).
+ * **Quote Values**: When you need to quote things, such as when using spaces, please use single quote marks (`'`).
 In cmd.exe, you can also use double double quotes (i.e. `""yo""`).
 This is due to the hand off to PowerShell - it seems to strip off the outer set of quotes.
 TODO: TEST THIS, MAY NOT BE RELEVANT NOW.
+ * Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, choco is going to look for and try to install version 1.0.0 of every package passed.
+So please split out multiple package calls when wanting to pass specific options.